How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 and

-From Perron-Frobenius-Seneta theory \cite{S1981} it is not hard to see that for each $\mu < 0$, the eigenvalue $-\mu \lambda^+_\mu$ in \eqref{eq:eigenvalue_problem} is positive, and consequently that $\lambda^+_\mu$ is a positive function.
-Moreover, the corresponding eigenvector $\vec{d_\mu}$ can be computed explicitly, and in particular has strictly positive entries.
-See Section \ref{sec:Perron} in the Appendix for details.
-We now focus on $\lambda^+_\mu$ and omit the superscript ${}^+$ in what follows.
+From Perron-Frobenius-Seneta theory \cite{S1981} it is not hard to see that for each $\mu < 0$, the eigenvalue $-\mu \lambda^+_\mu$ for \eqref{eq:eigenvalue_problem} is strictly positive, and consequently that $\mu\mapsto\lambda^+_\mu$ is a positive function.
+Moreover, the corresponding eigenvector $\vec{d}(\mu)$ (which is unique up to constant multiples) can be computed explicitly, and in particular can be chosen with strictly positive entries.
+We refer to Lemma \ref{lem:speedfunctionpositivity} in the Appendix for details.
+Since these properties will be essential ingredients in the proofs below, we will now mainly focus on $\lambda^+_\mu$ and omit the superscript ${}^+$ in what follows, i.e.\ we simply write $\lambda_\mu$ for the value in \eqref{eq:lambda_mu}.
+Further, the notation $\vec{d}(\mu)$ will henceforth always denote the unique eigenvector in \eqref{eq:eigenvalue_problem} satisfying